EideWang/nuxt-static-PWA-tailwind-sass-init/README.md

 - Sass
 - Google font Roboto

-> After cloning the repo, don't forget to change the project folder name and the head title in nuxt.config.js
+> After cloning the repo, don't forget to
+>   - Change the project folder name
+>   - Change the head title in nuxt.config.js
+>   - Change name in both package.json and package-lock.json

 ## Build Setup